Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 230, in theory, should be much faster than the GeForce GT 420 overall. (explain)
+Memory BandwidthThe GeForce GT 230 should in theory be a lot faster than the GeForce GT 420 overall. (explain)

-Texel RateThe GeForce GT 230 will be a lot (about 57%) faster with regards to texture filtering than the GeForce GT 420. (explain)
+Texel RateThe GeForce GT 230 will be much (about 57%) more effective at AF than the GeForce GT 420. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GT 230 is a better choice, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GT 230 is superior to the GeForce GT 420, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison